falling-comet/Comet-Engine/README.md

 #### Downloading

-python `requests` is used to download files and other metadata from http://lms.ksa.hs.kr/
+python `requests` is used to download files and other metadata from LMS

 ```python
 url = '***************'